How to Write Website Content for Top SEO Rankings

 Double Check When You Copy Content from Word Docs

-Use the Paste from Word icon on the toolbar, but check the code in the HTML tab to make sure it isn’t bloated down with a ton of HTML.
+Use the Paste from Word icon on the toolbar, but check the code in the HTML tab to make sure it isn’t bloated with a ton of HTML at the bottom.

 Fair warning!
 If your content has all of the Word HTML then it will be unmanageable in WordPress!